 OneOp Family Transitions (OneOp FT): Please introduce yourself and share what your role is with the MN National Guard.

 Laura Groeneweg (LG): I have been with the MN National Guard Child and Youth Program since 2010.
 My colleague, Mel Johnson, has been with the Child and Youth Program since 2017.
 Together we are the MN National Guard Child and Youth Team.
-We track military trends, raise awareness for military families, and provide resources and develop activities to help foster resilience in military youth and families.
+We track military trends, raise awareness for military families, provide resources and develop activities to help foster resilience in military youth and families.

 OneOp Family Transitions (OneOp FT): Describe how COVID-19 has impacted the youth you work with.

 Laura Groeneweg (LG): MN National Guard Service Members continue to deploy despite a global pandemic.
-An important part of the deployment cycle is the opportunity for Service members and their families to attend Yellow Ribbon Reintegration Events to learn about resources they are eligible for before, during and after deployments.
+An important part of the deployment cycle is the opportunity for Service members and their families to attend Yellow Ribbon Reintegration Events to learn about resources they are eligible for before, during, and after deployments.
 However, these events have gone virtual as a result of COVID.
-While it is still beneficial for families to get the information virtually, the kids have not been able to connect with other kids like they did previously when the events were in person.
+While it is still beneficial for families to get the information virtually, the kids have not been able to connect with other kids as they did previously when the events were in person.
 The ability for kids to connect with other military youth was a crucial piece of the Yellow Ribbon Events for youth.
 The youth sessions provided an opportunity for the kids to participate in age-appropriate activities and connect with other kids who were going through the same thing.
 One major outcome of the youth sessions was that the youth realized they weren’t alone.

 Mel and I used to attend these events in person to provide books, resources and deployment kits for youth to help prepare them for the deployment.
 Because of COVID, youth have been impacted because they are not able to make those connections at the Yellow Ribbon Events.
-We have found that it is difficult to get the youth resources out to families due to coordination, cost, etc. Currently, teens have the option to attend the Yellow Ribbon Event classes with their Soldier, but now the solider may be away from home when they tune into the event, making it more difficult for the teens to participate.
+We have found that it is difficult to get the youth resources out to families due to coordination, cost, etc. Currently, teens have the option to attend the Yellow Ribbon Event classes with their Soldiers, but now the solider may be away from home when they tune into the event, making it more difficult for the teens to participate.

 OneOp Family Transitions (OneOp FT): How have you had to change your program delivery with military youth as a result of COVID?